Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Take a river cruise on the Douro River, Porto, Portugal

-While we think our walk outlines the best Porto free tour, there are many other tours that provide a excellent introduction.
+While we think our walk outlines the best Porto free tour to begin your visit, there are many other tours that provide an excellent experiences.
+Below we share some of the top rated offers with the option to book your spot!

 Douro River Cruise Tours Porto

 There are numerous Porto river trips – but a 6 Bridges Cruise is the most popular way to see the sights by boat.
-On the affordable 50-minute Porto boat tour, visitors board a traditional Rabello boat for a tour on the Douro River.
+On this affordable 50-minute Porto boat cruise, visitors board a traditional Rabello boat for a tour on the Douro River.
 Book it now!

 Porto Wine Tour

-Wine is part of the culture in Porto – and it’s not only about port wine!
-Join an afternoon tour for a guided introduction to Porto wine.
-On the guided tours participants will get to taste 3 wines and learn about the history of wine making in the region.
+Wine is part of the culture in Porto – and it’s not just about port!
+Join an afternoon tour for an introduction to Porto wine.
+On these guided tours participants will get to taste 3 wines and learn about the history of wine making in the region.
 Get the details!

-Pro Tip: Visitors can also take a Porto Cellar Tour that details the process of making port on a guided tour of the cellars – with a port tasting at the end of the tour!
-Learn more here!
+Pro Tip: Visitors can also take a Porto Cellar Tour that details the process of making port – with a p tasting at the end!
+Learn more!

 Porto Food Tour

 We love the food in Portugal!
-Fellow travelers can use our guide, Porto Food: What And Where To Eat in Porto to create their own food tour.
-Guests who would rather a guide lead the way can join the highly-rated group Food Tour Porto, Portugal.
+Fellow travelers can use our Porto Food Guide to create their own foodie tour.
+For those who would rather a guide lead the way can join this highly-rated group Food Tour in Porto.
 Reserve your spot!

 Guided Walking Tour Porto

-We understand that some would rather a tour guide show them the sights – and there are many top-rated Guided Walking Tours in Porto.
-On a 3-hour guided Porto sightseeing tour, you learn about the history of the city and get insider tips, too.
+We won’t take it personally if you would rather a guide show you the sights – and there are many top-rated Guided Walking Tours in Porto to choose from.
+On this 3-Hour Guided Porto Sightseeing Tour, you learn about the history of the city from a local and get insider tips, too.
 Find out more!

 Porto Private Tour

-Travelers who want a guided, private tour of Porto can also hire a local guide.
-On this popular half day Porto tour, guests get a personalized introduction just for them.
-Book it here!
+Travelers who prefer a private tour of Porto can also hire a local guide.
+On this popular half day Porto tour, guests get a personalized introduction and local knowledge.
+Book it!

-Visitors looking for a Guided Oporto Free Tour should check out the Porto Sandeman Tour.
-Just keep in mind that a Guided Free Walking Tour Porto, Portugal is not, in fact, free.
-The guides of the Porto Walking Tour Free Walk expect – and hopefully deserve – to be tipped.
-Guests who do not want to pay a guide should simply use our outlined Self-Guided Walking Tour Porto.
+Visitors looking for a Guided Oporto Free Tour should check out the Porto Sandemans Tour.
+Just keep in mind that the Free Walking Tour Porto Guides expect – and hopefully deserve – to be tipped.
+Guests who do not want to pay a guide should stick with our outlined Self-Guided Walking Tour Porto!

 Porto Bus Tour: Hop On Hop Off

-If all the walking and hills are just a bit too much, take the Hop On Hop Off Bus in Porto instead!
+To avoid walking the hills and battling the crowds, take the Hop On Hop Off Bus in Porto instead!
 The Porto Sightseeing Bus has two routes that make stops at major attractions and includes commentary in 8 different languages.
-Visitors can still use our outlined Porto Self Guided Walking Tour for sight information in conjunction with using the bus.
 Book it now!

-Combo Ticket: Experience top Porto attractions with a combo ticket that includes the Hop On Hop Off Bus, a River Boat Ride and a Port Cellar Tour!
+Pro Tip: Experience top Porto attractions with a combo ticket that includes the Hop On Hop Off Bus, a River Boat Ride and a Port Cellar Tour.
 Get the Details!

 Porto Tram Tour

-An alternate way to see the city – still in the style of a DIY tour – is on a Porto Tram City Tour.
-Although not really an official Porto tour, visitors can ride the historic trams to many of the sights.
-Use this Self Guided Walking Tour Porto and our Porto Vacation Plan for information as you go.
-Find more info about using the trams to tour Porto on the transportation website.
+An alternate way to see the city in a DIY style is on a Porto Tram City Tour.
+Although not really an official Porto tour, visitors ride the historic trams to many of the sights.
+Find more info about using the trams to tour Porto on the official transportation website.

 Porto Bike Tour